-Summary of Significant Accounting Policies: The significant accounting policies and estimates used in the preparation of the accompanying consolidated financial statements are described in the Company's audited consolidated financial statements for the year ended December 31, 2020 included in the Company's final Prospectus for its IPO filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on March 25, 2021.
-There have been no material changes in the Company's significant accounting policies during the nine months ended September 30, 2021.
+Summary of Significant Accounting Policies: The significant accounting policies and estimates used in the preparation of the accompanying consolidated financial statements are described in the Company's audited consolidated financial statements for the year ended December 31, 2021 included in the Company's Annual Report on Form 10-K that was filed with the SEC on March 17, 2022.
+There have been no material changes in the Company's significant accounting policies during the three months ended March 31, 2022 except as discussed below.

-Concentration of Credit Risk and of Significant Suppliers: Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents.
-As of September 30, 2021 substantially all of the Company's cash and cash equivalents were deposited at two highly rated financial institutions.
-The Company maintains balances in operating accounts above federally insured limits.
+Concentration of Credit Risk and of Significant Suppliers: Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash, cash equivalents, and marketable securities.
+Cash and cash equivalents are deposited with federally insured financial institutions in the United States and may, at times, exceed federally insured limits.
+The Company places marketable securities with highly rated financial institutions, and, by policy, limit the amount of credit exposure to any one financial institution.
 The Company has not experienced any losses on such accounts and does not believe it is exposed to any significant credit risk on cash and cash equivalents.

 The Company is dependent on third-party manufacturers and clinical research organizations to supply products and provide services for research and development activities in its programs.
 In particular, the Company relies and expects to continue to rely on a small number of manufacturers to supply it with its requirements for the active pharmaceutical ingredients and formulated drugs related to these programs.
 These programs could be adversely affected by a significant interruption in the supply of active pharmaceutical ingredients and formulated drugs.
-In the second quarter 2021, we were notified that a key component required in the manufacturing of IK-412, our novel kynurenine-degrading enzyme, is similarly essential to the manufacturing of COVID-19 vaccines and therapies.
-As such, the availability of the component has been delayed as resources have been allocated towards vaccine production in the near-term.